 Social Group Work exists in two primary contexts, task groups and therapeutic groups.
 Task groups are an essential part of community development and learning the theories and practices that inform social group work at this level is critical.
-Additionally, the skill development aspects of this course rely heavily on working as a cohesive team.
-This is the first week of three that look

-at how task groups operate and how to effectively work as a team when doing community development.
-The second and third weeks deal with decision making and addressing conflict.
+This is the first week of three that look at how task groups operate and how to effectively work as a team when doing community development.
+The second and third weeks deal with decision making and addressing conflict. www.yukonu.ca